Z4OLLIEZ4/Space-API-Example/README.md

 spaceAPI.getMachineByBlock(Block b);
 // Gets the energy network in the location a block is, or returns null if one is not present spaceAPI.getNetworkByBlock(Block b);
+// Returns an integer of the current energy network tick speed loaded into space.
+Will auto-throttle for performance spaceAPI.getNetworkSpeed();
+// Returns an integer of the current energy density loaded into space.
+Will auto-throttle for performance spaceAPI.getNetworkEnergyDensity();
 ```
 Provides a general interface for creating machines.
 Please see the coded example for more understanding.
 These methods are quite simple and user friendly.